 If you think your stress levels could be a factor in your current pain levels here’s a link to our latest Wellbeing advice from lockdown.

 Another idea we’ve had a lot of joy with over the years is the idea that tension in the front of the body will cause the muscles in the back body to overwork.
 The ones in the back are working harder as they are working againsts gravity.
 So generally we see more issues in the back than the front.
 Even though it’s the front that is the underlying cause.

 There are many reasons for muscle tension at the front.
 The two most common being bad posture or emotional anguish.
 I’ll let you decide which is most relevant!
-Here’s a link to the Anatomy Trains superficial back line we’ve had commissioned so we can share these ideas with you.
+Below is our interpretation of the Anatomy Trains superficial back line we’ve had commissioned so we can share these ideas with you.
 If you wish to use this picture on your own website all we ask is that you link back to our website in return:

 Can The Joint Still Be The Primary Problem?

 Yes, I would never say never.
 That would be silly.
 But clinically we seem able, in the vast majority of cases, to alleviate pain in the sacroiliac region whether there is underlying issues within the joint or not.

 The consensus on medical evidence would seem to agree.
 Saying a condition is specifically and unequivocally due to the sacroiliac joint is hard.
 The most reliable way of confirming this seems to be through guided injection.

 Inflammation in many conditions is thought to contribute to pain.
 So does the sacroiliac joint swell?

 Well, the top bit of the SIJ is a symphysis.
 That is a fibrocartilaginous fusion between two bones.
 In plain English.
 A joint that moves a bit, but not much.
 There are lots of strong structures to make sure this is the case.
 As such these joints are not inflammatory.
 Although structures around them can of course inflame.